Hey there, time traveller!

 Over the past two months, ice shoves have also destroyed or threatened property in Lake Mille Lacs, Minn., Lake Winnebago, Wis., Alberta Beach, Alta., and Lake Champlain, N.Y.

 'This is a fairly normal thing to happen.
 It's just a matter of timing.
 It's just getting the right combination of factors.
-It's all probability'
+It's all probability'-- Klaus Hochheim, research associate at the U of M's Centre for Earth Observation Science

 "This is a fairly normal thing to happen.
 It's just a matter of timing," said Klaus Hochheim, a research associate at the University of Manitoba's Centre for Earth Observation Science.
 "It's just getting the right combination of factors.
 It's all probability."